 Kaupulehu Developments is entitled to receive payments from the sales of lots and/or residential units by KD I and KD II.
-KD I and KD II are part of the Kukio Resort Land Development Partnerships in which Barnwell holds indirect 19.6% and Sale 10.8% non-controlling ownership interests, respectively, accounted for under the equity method of Interest in Leasehold Land

-In November 2022, Kaupulehu Developments received a investment.
-The percentage of sales payment payments are part of transactions which took place in 2004 and 2006 where Kaupulehu Developments sold its leasehold interests in Increment I and Increment II to KD I's and KD II's predecessors in interest, respectively, which was prior to Barnwell's affiliation with KD I and KD II which commenced on November 27, 2013, the acquisition date of our ownership interest in the Kukio Resort Land Development Partnerships.
-Changes to the arrangement above, effective March 7, 2019, are discussed in Note 3.
+KD I and KD II are part of the Kukio Resort Land Development Partnerships in which Barnwell holds indirect 19.6% and 10.8% non-controlling ownership interests, respectively, accounted for under the equity method of investment.
+The percentage of sales payments are part of transactions which took place in 2004 and 2006 where Kaupulehu Developments sold its leasehold interests in Increment I and Increment II to KD I's and KD II's predecessors in interest, respectively, which was prior to Barnwell's affiliation with KD I and KD II which commenced on November 27, 2013, the acquisition date of our ownership interest in the Kukio Resort Land Development Partnerships.
+Changes to the arrangement above, effective March 7, 2019, are discussed in Note 3.4.

-During the year ended September 30, 2023, Barnwell received \$265,000 in percentage of sales payments from KD I from the sale of one lot within Increment I. Financial results During the year ended September 30, 2022, Barnwell received \$1,295,000 in percentage of sales payments from KD I from the receipt sale of this payment will be reflected in Barnwell's first quarter of fiscal 2023 ending December 31, 2022. six lots within Increment I.
+During the year ended September 30, 2024, Barnwell received \$500,000 in percentage of sales payments from KD I from the sale of the last two single-family lots within Increment I. During the year ended September 30, 2023, Barnwell received \$265,000 in percentage of sales payments from KD I from the sale of one single-family lot within Increment I. During the year ended September 30, 2022, Barnwell received \$1,295,000 in percentage of sales payments from KD I from the sale of six lots within Increment I.

 Mr. Colin R. O'Farrell, formerly a member of the Board of Directors of the Company from July 7, 2021 to March 7, 2022, is the sole member of Four Pines Operating LLC which owns a 25% interest in Gros Ventre.
 In February 2021, Gros Ventre and BOK, a wholly-owned subsidiary of Barnwell, entered into the Teton Operating Agreement of Teton Barnwell, an entity formed for the purpose of directly investing in oil and natural gas exploration and development in Oklahoma.
 Under the terms of the Teton Operating Agreement, Gros Ventre makes no capital contributions and receives 2% of the profits of Teton Barnwell.
 Additionally, as the manager of Teton Barnwell, Gros Venture is paid an annual asset management fee equal to 1% of the cumulative capital contributions made to Teton Barnwell as compensation for its management services.
-Furthermore, as discussed above, Mr. O'Farrell controls Four Pines, which, as of September 30, 2023, was paid \$255,000 in November 2022, Barnwell received a net cash distribution broker fees in connection with the amount of \$478,000 from the Kukio Resort Land Development Partnerships.
-Financial results from this distribution will be reflected oil and natural gas investment discussed in Barnwell's first quarter of fiscal 2023 ending December 31, 2022.
-Note 6.
+Furthermore, as discussed above, Mr. O'Farrell controls Four Pines, which, as of September 30, 2023, was paid \$255,000 in broker fees in connection with the oil and natural gas investment discussed in Note 6.